-DRAMA-110 African American Theatre

-3 Units: 54 hours of lecture, per term, SC, DG, CSU, UC (Note: This course is also offered as AFRAM-112.)
+DRAMA-110 African American Theatre 3 Units: 54 hours of lecture, per term, SC, DG, CSU, UC

 This course will be devoted to historical study of the growth and development of African American theatre in the United States, largely based on the contributions of individual African American playwrights, their subject matter and group responses to the challenge of developing and maintaining a theatre for the African American community.
 This course is identical to AFRAM-112.